Alexciao/wishlist/doc/NOTION.md

 ## Adding Items
 - When adding an item, you must set all its properties to some value except Size and Color.
 - The page banner is optional, but highly recommended as it'll show as the product image in Wishlist.
 - If you'd like more granular control, you can create subcategories up to 1 level deep, by setting the item category in Notion to this format: `[Main Category] Subcategory`.
-They'll appear as submenus in Wishlist.
+They'll appear as submenus in Wishlist. **Please note that, once a category has subcategories, the main category isn't selectable anymore.
+For example, if category A has subcategories B and C, only A>B and A>C will be selectable in the frontend.
+This is a known issue.**